realbart/Ternary3/README.md

 --------

-## Ternary3.Trit
+## Ternary.Trit

-Ternary3.Trit is the smallest unit in a ternary system.
+Ternary.Trit is the smallest unit in a ternary system.
 It is implemented as am enum, with a signed byte as its underlying value.
 The reason for using an enum instead of a custom struct, is to facilitate the use of these trit values as constants.

 The actual operations are implemented as extension methods.

 Some examples code:

 ```
-using Ternary3;
+using Ternary;
-using static Ternary3.TritValues;
+using static Ternary.TritValues;
 using static System.Console;

-const value = up; // Ternary3.TritValues.up is a constant containing the value of Ternary3.Trit.Up
+const value = up; // Ternary.TritValues.up is a constant containing the value of Ternary.Trit.Up

 WriteLine(up.Or(down)); // writes 'Up', because a ternary or calculates the maximum value of the two trits
 WriteLine(up.And(down)); // writes 'Down', because a ternary and calculates the minimum value of the two trits